-The meta-analysis revealed that several interventions work modestly well in reducing PC, but Cognitive Behavior Therapy (CBT), Acceptance and Commitment Therapy (ACT), and multimodal treatment (CBT plus Physical Therapy), had the best supporting evidence.
+The meta-analysis revealed that several interventions work moderately well in reducing PC, though Cognitive Behavior Therapy (CBT), Acceptance and Commitment Therapy (ACT), and multimodal treatment (CBT plus Physical Therapy), had the best supporting evidence.
 The best results were obtained with multimodal treatments combining CBT and exercise.

 “When studies targeting people with high PC were assessed, Multimodal Treatment (CBT+PT) showed the strongest effects.”